ton-blockchain/docs/docs/func/overview.md

 * [TON Hello World](https://society.ton.org/ton-hello-world-step-by-step-guide-for-writing-your-first-smart-contract-in-func): Step by step guide for writing your first smart contract in FunC by **TON Society** using **ton.js**.

-* [FunC Quiz](https://t.me/toncontests/60) by **Vadim** - Good for self check.
-It will take 10-15 minutes, the questions are mainly about FunС with the few questions about TON in general.
+* [FunC Quiz](https://t.me/toncontests/60) by **Vadim** - Good for selfcheck.
+It will take 10–15 minutes.
+The questions are mainly about FunС with a few general questions about TON.

 * [FunC тест](https://t.me/toncontests/58?comment=14888) от **Vadim** - FunC Quiz на русском.